 Today, queue management isn’t just about efficiency or the customer experience—it’s also about safety, and will likely continue for a long time to come.
 Yes, a calm and relaxed waiting environment goes a long way to improve your customer satisfaction and staff morale.
 But it also expresses to your customers that you value cleanliness along with their health and safety.

 Queue management solutions such as appointment scheduling, virtual queuing, and automated updates work together to accommodate social distancing along with more efficient customer flow.
-Queue management will also help you identify—and eliminate—bottlenecks and other trouble spots that lead to gathering and crowding.
+Queue management systems will also help you identify—and eliminate—bottlenecks and other trouble spots that lead to gathering and crowding.

 Digital signage is another aspect of lobby management that some queue management systems incorporate.
 Customers experience shorter perceived wait times when they can focus on something besides their wait.
 Digital signage can not only display wait time updates, queuing information, and safety reminders, but can also entertain customers while they wait.